jhan125/aws-cloud-practitioner-essentials/module11/final-assessment.md

 ## 24. Which service enables you to consolidate and manage multiple AWS accounts from a central location?

-AWS Organizations
+`AWS Organizations`

-AWS Key Management Service (AWS KMS)
+AWS Key Management Service (AWS KMS) -> create, manage, use cryptographic keys

-AWS Identity and Access Management (IAM)
+AWS Identity and Access Management (IAM) -> manage access

-AWS Artifact
+AWS Artifact -> access security and compliance reports / agreements

 > Answer: `A`